 Easy Guide to Convert Your Home into a Rental Property

-Here's a simple, step-by-step guide to smoothly transition your home into a profitable rental property, ensuring you cover all necessary bases from legalities to tenant management.
+Here's a simple, step-by-step guide to smoothly transition your house into a profitable rental property, ensuring you cover all necessary bases from legalities and lease agreements to tenant management, property management fees, rent price, security deposit, and necessary repairs, all while maintaining your house’s value and keeping up with regular repairs.

 Consider Becoming a Landlord

-Before deciding to rent out your home, evaluate if you are prepared for the responsibilities of being a landlord.
-This includes handling maintenance requests, managing tenant issues, and ensuring legal compliance.
+Before deciding to rent out your house, evaluate if you are prepared for the responsibilities of being a landlord.
+This includes handling maintenance requests, managing tenant issues, setting the right rent price and monthly rent, and deciding whether to hire a property manager.

 Assess Mortgage Eligibility for a New Home